 Welcome to trimester two!
 This is the time most pregnant women enjoy the most and there are a few reasons why.
 You’ll probably feel a bit more like your pre-pregnant self, the morning sickness should have eased off and your breasts (hopefully) aren’t quite as tender.
 Your energy levels should be returning too and in turn, so should (hopefully) your appetite.

-Even better, this week, you’ll probably start noticing that cute baby bump.
+Even better, this week, you’ll probably start noticing that cute baby bump has started showing.
 Your uterus is finally rising out of the pelvic region and into your low abdomen.
 You’ll have started producing more blood from the beginning of your pregnancy, but from around now, there’ll be more blood cells as well as fluid in the bloodstream.

 You may have also noticed some yellow stains in your bra - this is nothing to worry about and is just colostrum which is the first form of milk you will produce.

 How big is my baby at fourteen weeks pregnant?

 Your baby is now about 8.5cm long, about the same size as an apple.

 What will my week 14 pregnant belly look like?